eccissell/vMAT/README.md

 # vMAT <a href="https://zenodo.org/badge/latestdoi/482578885"><img src="https://zenodo.org/badge/482578885.svg" alt="DOI"></a>
-Code and data files for the analysis of the coral reef cyanobacterial mat virome (vMAT database) presented in  Cissell and McCoy In Review: Top-heavy trophic structure within benthic viral dark matter (Preprint Available Here: https://www.biorxiv.org/content/10.1101/2022.10.01.510451v1).
+Code and data files for the analysis of the coral reef cyanobacterial mat virome (including the complete vMAT database) presented in  Cissell and McCoy (2023) Top-heavy trophic structure within benthic viral dark matter.
+Environmental Microbiology, 25(11), 2303-2320.
+Available from: https://doi.org/10.1111/1462-2920.16457.

 The vMAT database is provided in both .fa and .faa (from Prodigal -p meta) formats.

-Data are currently provided as private for peer review only.
-Please email Ethan (ecissell@unc.edu) for permissions to use data and/or code prior to acceptance of the manuscripts for publication.

 Code files include: